tlug/lists.tlug.jp-scrape/README.md

 The [`lists-tlug-jp`] site in the [TLUG Netlify account][netlify] is configured to serve the `master` branch of this repo.

-The download and no-op "build" is very fast, so the only time it should take to deploy is the time to upload changed files.
+The repo update and no-op "build" itself is s very fast, but the post-processing during the build takes about six minutes.
+After that the changed files are uploaded to the CDN, which should be almost instant when an already-deployed site is being updated.

 ### Netlify Initial Deployment